 Step 2: Turn your computer and mobile device off.

-This deserves its own personal point, because it’s so important.
+This deserves its own personal point because it’s so important.

-By turning your device off, you are putting up a barrier to the invasion of email.
-If, however, you use your computer or device for scheduling your day or taking notes then you’ll want to keep them on.If this is the case, then you should close out whatever programs or notifications are allowing email or chat messages to invade your end-of-the-day productivity prep.
-Instead, keep your project management software or gantt chart software in order to stay organized in the next few steps.
+By turning your device off, you’re putting up a barrier to the invasion of notifications.
+Of course, if you use your computer or device for scheduling your day or taking notes, you’ll want to keep it on.
+Just be sure to close any programs that could interrupt your end-of-the-day productivity prep.
+Instead, keep your project management software open in order to stay organized in the next few steps.

 Step 3: Perform a brain dump.

 Write down everything that’s on your mind that you need to do.
-This can include everything — from personal to-dos, family to-dos, and work to-dos.
+This can include everything from personal and family to-dos to work tasks.
 It can be as random as necessary.
 I record my brain dump on my computer.

 Step 4: Plan the next day.

 It’s important to plan your day before it starts.
 A day that starts without a plan is like an engine that needs to warm up before it’s safe to drive.
-As one productivity expert admits in Lifehacker, it’s possible that “you spend more time hacking your to-do list than you actually spend doing stuff.”
+As one productivity expert admits, it’s possible “you spend more time hacking your to-do list than you actually spend doing stuff.”

-If you start your day planning, you are wasting your most productive time planning instead of doing.

-Perform your planning the day before, not the day of.
-A day planned before allows you to jump in fully prepared, fully planned, and fully ready to get stuff done.
+If you start your day planning, you’re wasting your most productive time planning instead of doing.
+Do your planning the day before so you can jump in fully prepared, fully planned, and fully ready to get stuff done.

 Don't underestimate the power of gantt charts in this process.
 Gantt charts give you power over your projects—visual clarity and mental control.
 By structuring your schedule ahead of time, you have the ability to tackle the day's most important work head on.
-TIP: Use our free to-do checklist template

 Step 5: Clean your office.

-Cleaning your office is a powerful productivity hack that improves productivity.
+Cleaning your office is a powerful hack that improves productivity.
 Your office space is known as an “environmental factor.”
 The status of this environment changes the way you think and work.